greggman/HappyFunTimes/docs/ideas.md

 So some random ideas I'd like to explore if I have time.
 Maybe they'll trigger some ideas for you

+*   using orientation use phone as a laser pointer

+    make team laser pointer game

+*   Coreography game

+    Computer calls 4-8 people up "It's your turn".
+Displays a diagram "[1 2 3 4]" on the big screen and tells each player which number to stand on on their phone.
+Players are instructed to plugin headphones and put them on, make sure their phone won't turn off and press a button when they can hear the sound.

+    Computer then plays dance music on the TV and gives each player individual dance instructions in their headphones for a coreographied dance.

 *   Shake phone to race

     The faster you shake the faster it goes